gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

       <div>module-esound-sink</div>
     </div>

-    ESound backend implements virtual sink acting as a client for [Enlightened Sound Daemon](https://en.wikipedia.org/wiki/ESound).
+    ESound backend implements a sink acting as a client for [Enlightened Sound Daemon](https://en.wikipedia.org/wiki/ESound).
 It doesn't implement source.
 The documentation recommends avoiding using this sink because of latency issues.

     Note that PulseAudio server is also able to emulate ESound server.